nus-cs2103-AY2021S1/ip/docs/README.md

 ### 10. Sort

 Sorts the task list by earliest date first.
+If the task has no date (todo tasks), they are placed at the end.

 **Usage**